1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 The following picture shows a close up view of the printhead of the **Neo** from the front view.
 At the bottom you can see the blue silicone sock of the heater block with the nozzle in the center and the orange tip of the ABL sensor at the right side.

 ![Neo printhead front view](../assets/images/head_neo-front_web.jpg)

+You can find a more detailed inside-view further down below in the disassembling section.

 ---